RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 Aim to find the right balance between your dream motorhoming lifestyle and your budget.
 That balance will depend on what your plans are and how much you have to spend.

-If you want to retire and travel indefinitely in a motorhome or go on off-road adventures, a high spec RV with powerful solar panels and batteries will allow you to live off the grid.
+If you want to retire and travel indefinitely in a motorhome or go on off-road adventures, a high-spec RV with powerful solar panels and batteries will allow you to live off the grid.

 If you’re thinking about going to favourite camping spots a couple of times a year, perhaps something more basic at a lower cost will do.

 Ask yourself the following questions to help decide on size and features.
+Check out our Top Ten Questions to Ask Dealers When Buying a Motorhome in NZ.

-• How many people will use your motorhome most of the time?
+How many people will use your motorhome most of the time?

 You’ll need a supply of LPG, a reliable house battery and a power inverter if going off-grid is your thing.
 And if you also have solar power, you’ll be able to enjoy even more time in the wilderness.

-For example, a separate shower and toilet layout may win you over.
-Or an extra large garage space for your outdoor toys may be a necessity.
+For example, a separate shower and toilet layout may win you over, or an extra large garage space for your outdoor toys may be a necessity.

 Take a look at the types of motorhomes available in New Zealand.